daveho/daveho.github.com/_posts/2012-10-13-an-mc68008-computer-project.md

 ---

-For a while I've been thinking about putting together a simple computer based on the MC68008 microcontroller.
+For a while I've been thinking about putting together a simple computer based on the MC68008 microprocessor.
 The MC68008 is a variant of the [Motorola 68000](http://en.wikipedia.org/wiki/Motorola_68000), a famous and widely used CPU series found in the original (pre-PowerPC) Macs, the Amiga, Atari ST, many and early Unix workstations.